DLNinja/Neural-Networks-From-Scratch/README.md

       <!--
       As I mentioned earlier, neurons are connected with conections that have weights with the neurons from the previous layer, also, each of them has a bias.
       -->
+<h3>Backpropagation:</h3>

+After we used feed-forward on all our layers, the output layer will have values which are usually not the same as the expected output.
+Here comes the "learning" part, where we use the values from all the layers to update all of our weights and biases.
+We calculate the cost, which is the difference between the predicted and the expected output, than we go from that last layer to the first one, like in the feed-forward faze, but now backwards.

+Here comes a little bit of math.
+Because we used activation functions on our layers, now going back, we use the derivatives of those functions, applied to the values of the layer with respect to the weights/bises, than we update the weights/biases by substracting the result from the derivative, multiplied by the learning rate, α, often divided by the batch size.
+To help the model train better and not overfit, we do this process at the end of every batch.

 ---

 <h2>Some resources that helped me in understanding more about NN:</h2>